Telecoms firm TeliaSonera to focus more on human rights

 Requests from governments to close sites or networks would now be dealt with at board level not nationally, he said.

-Telia will also cooperate with 10 other companies - including Alcatel-Lucent ALUA.PA, France Telecom FTE.PA, Nokia Siemens Networks NOKI.UL Vodafone (VOD.L), AT&T (T.N) and Telefonica (TEF.MC) - to draw up rules on how telecoms firms implement the United Nation's guidelines for preserving privacy and freedom of expression.
+Telia will also cooperate with 10 other companies - including Alcatel-Lucent, France Telecom, Nokia Siemens Networks Vodafone, AT&T and Telefonica - to draw up rules on how telecoms firms implement the United Nation's guidelines for preserving privacy and freedom of expression.

 Although Telia is not considering withdrawing from any of the countries in which it operates and has management control, it would have to consider that possibility if the situation merited it, Nyberg said.